KyleEB/GithubConventionalCommitEnforcer/README.md

 # GitHub Conventional Commit Enforcer

-A GitHub Action that enforces conventional commits on merges to protected branches like `main`.
-This action ensures that all commits merged to your target branch follow the [Conventional Commits](https://www.conventionalcommits.org/) specification.
+A GitHub Action that enforces conventional commit format on PR titles for squash merges to protected branches like `main`.
+This action ensures that all commits merged to your target branch follow the [Conventional Commits](https://www.conventionalcommits.org/) specification by validating PR titles.

 ## Features

-- ✅ Validates all commits in pull requests
+- ✅ Validates PR titles as conventional commits
-- 🚫 Blocks merges with non-conventional commits
+- 🚫 Blocks merges with non-conventional PR titles
 - 💬 Provides helpful feedback on PR comments
 - 🔧 Easy to configure and customize
 - 📝 Supports all conventional commit types
+- 🎯 Simple approach: PR title → commit message

 ## How It Works

-The action runs on two key events:

-1. **Push to protected branch** - Validates merge commits being pushed directly to the target branch
-2. **Pull request to protected branch** - Validates commits that would be merged to the target branch

-For each event, the action:

-1. Fetches relevant commits (merge commits or PR commits)
+The action uses a **simple and effective approach**:

+1. **Developer creates PR** with a title
-2. Validates each commit message against conventional commit format
+2. **Action validates PR title** as a conventional commit
-3. Fails the check if any commits don't follow the format
+3. **If PR title is invalid:**
+   - ❌ Action fails and blocks the merge
-4. Comments on PRs with details about invalid commits
+   - 💬 Comments on PR with helpful feedback
-5. Provides guidance on how to fix the commits
+4. **If PR title is valid:**
+   - ✅ Action passes and allows the merge
+5. **When merging:**
+   - ✅ Use **"Squash and Merge"** (enforced by branch protection)
+   - ✅ PR title becomes the commit message on main branch

+**Result:** Every commit on main follows conventional commit format! 🎯

 ## Conventional Commit Format